Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 9. To screenshot a specific area

 You can screenshot a specific area on your phone screen with no extra apps involved.
-With the Smart screenshot turned on in the Settings > Motion control > Smart screenshot, you can draw an enclosed region with your knuckle to capture part of the screen.
+With the Smart screenshot option turned on in the Settings > Smart assistance > Motion control > Take screenshot, you can draw an enclosed region with your knuckle to capture part of the screen.

 12. Prevent pocket-dialling

 Stop being the person who accidentally calls your friends.
-Enable Touch-disable mode to stop accidental placement of phone calls while your phone is in your pocket.
+Enable the Mistouch prevention mode to stop accidental placement of phone calls while your phone is in your pocket.

 - Open the Settings app, tap Smart assistance.